128technology/docs/docs/config_domain-based_web_filter.md

 Learning mode is used to gather statistics about a domain or category.
 You can select the type of information to be gathered; Modules, HTTPS, TLS, or All.

-If Learning Mode is not enabled, statistics are only gathered for categories/domains that are configured in a service.
+If Learning Mode is disabled, statistics are only gathered for categories/domains that are configured in a service.

 ## Show Commands